 • Design a teen program using the principles of connected learning

 - Library staff in school or public libraries

 - Youth development workers supporting teens

 Kelly M. Hoffman is a doctoral candidate at the College of Information Studies at the University of Maryland.
 She earned an MLS from the University of Maryland in 2007 and worked as a systems librarian and knowledge manager before returning to the college.
 Her dissertation research focuses on algorithm awareness and literacy.
 Kelly was also a core team member for the IMLS funded ConnectedLib project.

 In partnership with the ConnectedLib IMLS funded project this course is being offered at the rate of $100 for all registrants.

 How to Register

-Registration is available on the ALA E-Learning site.
-You will have to login to the site to register.
-If you do not currently have an ALA login you will be prompted to create one prior to registering.
+Registration available on the ALA Online Education page.
+Login is required in order to register.
+If you do not have an ALA online account you can create one free of charge.

 This course will be hosted using the Canvas online course management system and optional live sessions will be hosted using the Zoom platform.

-Those completing this course will recieve a certificate for 10 hours of class/learning time.
+Those completing this course will receive a certificate for 10 hours of class/learning time.